manubot/rootstock/SETUP.md

 The process to create a new Manubot manuscript is a bit challenging, because it requires a few steps that are difficult to automate.
 However, you will only have to perform these steps once for each manuscript.
 These steps should be performed in a terminal, starting in the directory where you want the manuscript folder be created.
+Windows users can use [Git Bash](https://git-for-windows.github.io/) to run the commands.

 ## Configuration